Analysis tools for multi-technique astronomical data and hdust models

 Full documentation at pyhdust.readthedocs.io.

-pyhdust should be independent of plataform (Linux, Mac, Windows) and compatible with any version of Python (superior to 2.7).
+pyhdust should be independent of plataform (Linux, Mac, Windows) and compatible with any version of Python (superior or equal to 3.4).

 I strongly suggest users to use the pip plataform:

 If your are not the root of the system, add the flag --user to the command above.
 Dependencies (as filters efficiency and stellar evolution models) are included in the subdirectories.

 pyhdust requires numpy, six and astropy modules.
 Optionally, it makes use of:

 To only update the package: